 How common are black bear attacks in North America?

-Research into black bear attacks in the United States and Canada between 1900 and 2009 have found there has been 63 human fatalities related to 50 attacks.
-Most of these attacks happened between 1960 and 2009, perhaps due to overpopulation and deforestation.
+Research into black bear attacks in the United States and Canada between 1900 and 2009 found there were 63 human fatalities in 59 incidents.
+Most of these attacks happened between 1960 and 2009.

-Although it is uncommon to be attacked by a bear in North America, it is not uncommon, so take precautions and act with cautious when visiting the Smoky Mountains.
+Although it is uncommon to be attacked by a bear in North America, you should still take precautions and act with caution when visiting the Smoky Mountains.

 When do bear attacks commonly happen?